sdil/personal-blog/content/about/index.md

 I have experience in developing:

-- Monolithic web services using [Django](/tags/django/), [Go](/tags/golang/) and Java Spring in production.
+- Monolithic web services using [Django](/tags/django/), [Go](/tags/golang/), Flask and Java Spring in production
-- Microservices using Flask, FastAPI for side projects.
+- Microservices using FastAPI for side projects
-- Serverless Function as a Service (FaaS) using AWS CDK, Lambda, SQS, DynamoDB, API Gateway, S3, CloudFront.
+- Serverless Function as a Service (FaaS) using AWS CDK, Lambda, SQS, DynamoDB, API Gateway, S3, CloudFront
-- Web frontend using [Vue & Nuxt](/tags/nuxt/), jQuery, Bulma, Bootstrap and Tailwind.
+- Web frontend using [Vue & Nuxt](/tags/nuxt/), jQuery, Bulma, Bootstrap and Tailwind
-- Other technologies/services: Firebase Auth, GraphQL, APM using Scout APM, Raygun & Sentry for error tracking, Logentries, Heroku.
+- Other technologies/services: Firebase Auth, GraphQL, APM using Scout APM, Raygun & Sentry for error tracking, Logentries, Heroku

 ### DevOps